 Your best bet is to march your way to the primary and secondary highways because natural features like water and forest is not a sure path to finding people.
 Certainly, gravel roads and abandoned roads are no guarantee either.

 Certainly, the telephone in the south would be handy too!

 You pull out your compass and head south.

 It’s only because you could make sense out of a map legend that you could make that decision.

 Cartographers simplify features in a map using symbols to represent real-world entities.

-Sort of like a menu, these features in a map are defined in the map legend.
+Sort of like a restaurant menu, these features in a map are defined in the map legend.

 From simple topographic maps to complex geologic surveys, map keys (or map legends) are found in almost every single modern map.

 Anything else you need to know?
 Drop a comment below.